Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/10-GeMM_AIEvsDSP/README.md

 ### Design Overview

 #### AIE
-In this design, the multiplication of 2 square matrices (MatA and MatB) is done using a 32-AIE core overlay.
-MatA is divided into 8 x 4 blocks and MatB into 4 x 8 blocks.
-MatA input is provided 1x4 block at a time, using 4 input streams, and MatB is provided using 32 input streams for each 4x8 blocks.
-Output Matrix MatC is divided into 8x8 blocks and is given out as 1x8block at a time using 8 output streams.
-32 core overlay is chosen to keep the core overlay same across all Matrx Dimensions, 32x32x32-64x64x64 onwards to 1024x1024x1024 and keep the performance high.
+In this design, the multiplication of 2 square matrices (MatA and MatB) is done using a 24-AIE core overlay.
+MatA is divided into 3 x 8 blocks and MatB into 8 x 3 blocks.
+MatA input is provided 1x8 block at a time, using 8 input streams, and MatB is provided using 24 input streams for each 8x3 blocks.
+Output Matrix MatC is divided into 3x3 blocks and is given out as 1x3block at a time using 3 output streams.
+24 core overlay is chosen to keep the core overlay same across all Matrx Dimensions, 32x32x32-64x64x64 onwards to 1024x1024x1024 and keep the performance high.

 #### DSP